-- Improve on-the-ground conditions for walking and biking through technical review of Regional transportation projects, walk-bike planning guidance and other technical assistance. - Increase public officials' knowledge of and engagement in walk-bike issues by building relationships with law enforcement and local transportation officials, providing training and outreach to key stakeholders and reviewing local land use regulations. - Build community acceptance of and respect for everyday walking and biking through grassroots outreach and the marketing of a "walk-bike identity" for Addison County. - Increase rates of walking and biking across all ages, abilities, and communities by supporting the Safe Routes to School Program throughout the Region, identifying opportunities for promotions that incentivize and highlight biking and walking and advising businesses and municipalities about bike infrastructure.
+- Increase public officials' knowledge of and engagement in walk-bike issues by building relationships with law enforcement and local transportation officials, providing training and outreach to key stakeholders and reviewing local land use regulations. - Build community acceptance of and respect for everyday walking and biking through grassroots outreach and the marketing of a "walk-bike identity" for Addison County. - Increase rates of walking and biking across all ages, abilities, and communities by supporting the Safe Routes to School Program throughout the Region, identifying opportunities for promotions that incentivize and highlight biking and walking and advising businesses and municipalities about bike infrastructure.